 Post-transplantation management for IPAH is similar to management for other conditions requiring transplantation, although the incidence of obliterative bronchiolitis appears to be higher in IPAH patients undergoing transplantation .
 Recurrence of IPAH after transplantation has not been reported.
 (See "Lung transplantation: Procedure and postoperative management".)

 ●The World Health Organization (WHO) classifies patients with pulmonary hypertension (PH) into five groups based upon etiology.
 Patients in the first group are considered to have pulmonary arterial hypertension (PAH), whereas patients in the remaining four groups are considered to have PH (table 1).
 (See 'Nomenclature' above.)

-●Initial therapy should be directed at the underlying cause of the PH.
-(See 'Primary therapy' above.)
-In addition, the need for diuretic, oxygen, and anticoagulant therapy should be assessed:
+●Initial (primary) therapy should be directed at the underlying cause of the PH.
+In addition, the need for diuretic, oxygen, and anticoagulant therapy should be assessed (see 'Primary therapy for PH' above):

 •For patients with idiopathic pulmonary arterial hypertension (IPAH), hereditary PAH, drug-induced (eg, anorexigens) PAH, or group 4 PH, we suggest anticoagulant therapy (Grade 2B).
 (See 'Anticoagulation' above.)

 •For patients with group 3 PH and resting or exercise hypoxemia, we recommend supplemental oxygen (Grade 1A).
 For patients with other types of PH, we suggest supplemental oxygen if resting, exercise, or nocturnal hypoxemia exists (Grade 2B).
 (See 'Oxygen therapy' above and 'Group 3 PH' above.)